fzamore/nest-home/README.md

 *Ideally, Google would provide an API to fetch a single video frame (to avoid fetching a streaming URL).*

 ### Prerequisites:
-- Recent version `ffmpeg` with the ability to handle SSL/TLS.
+- Recent version of `ffmpeg` with the ability to handle SSL/TLS.
 - Recent version of Python 3.
 - Must create `secrets.ini` in the `camera/` directory.
 See [secrets.ini.sample](camera/secrets.ini.sample) for an example.